 Payroll tax is required to be paid on a monthly basis in Victoria.
 However, an annual payment option is available if approved by the SRO.

-For more information on payroll tax liability and how you can maximise your deductions, contact the team at Lotus Smart today.
+For more information on payroll tax liability and how you can maximize your deductions, contact the team at Lotus Smart today.
 Our business accountants can help businesses across Melbourne and Australia to work out their payroll tax liability and identify any payroll tax deductions they may be eligible for.
 We can also assist with generating a payroll tax liability report in QuickBooks and other accounting software, as well as creating a payroll tax liability journal entry.
 Contact us today to benefit from our expertise.